FREE SHIPPING ON ALL ORDERS Shop Now

 We aim to make the testing and results process as straightforward as possible, while still giving you all the information you need to take control of your health.

 Once you’ve sent us your sample, our in-house team of experts will analyze and test it for intolerances.
 The results are sent to you securely so you receive them within seven days.
 Contained within your own Wellness Hub is an easy-to-understand explanation of your results, including a traffic light-style guide and specific reactivity values that represent the level of any intolerances.
-We also provide nutritional advice and insights to help you adapt your diet if needed.
+We can also provide nutritional advice and insights to help you adapt your diet if needed.

 How to use your test results with an elimination diet?